Go-Maun/Keegan-Lawrance-User-Documentation/docs/Installing-CLion.md

 3. Choosing Installation Options<br/>
   The next window will display a number of boxes to be checked.
-The boxes to be checked are:<br/>
+The boxes to be checked are:
   - [x] 64-bit launcher _(32-bit, depending on downloaded version)_
   - [x] Add launchers dir to the PATH
   - [x] Add "Open Folder as Project"